MicrosoftDocs/microsoft-community-training/microsoft-community-training/user-management/organization-management.md

 >
 > This access is available only to Global Administrators on the platform.

-1. On the  Microsoft Community Training portal, after login [**switch to administrator view**](../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal)
+1. On the  Community Training portal, after login [**switch to administrator view**](../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal)

 2. Click on **Settings** option from the left navigation panel and navigate to **Manage Organizations**.